-The main factor in deciding the optimal scenario and years for the other two choices were: 1) which years would represent the PD and 2K elimate is the periods, and 2) which SSP scenario would we used to force the 2K period.
+The other two choices were: 1) which years would represent the PD and 2K periods, and 2) which SSP scenario would we 170 used to force the 2K period.
 The criterion to make this decision was based on the decadal climate change trend.
-For the purpose of this ensemble.
 To be able to analyse forced changes in climate variability between PD and 2K, it is important that the forced signal within a time slice is as small as possible.
 This way we can accept each individual year as a suitable representative of the respective climatic state.
 Given that the decadal trend cannot be zero because there is a (observed) climate change signal in the present-day, we aim to choose a +2K period that has a similar decadal climate change trend as PD.
-Choosing the years to represent the PD and 2K periods was further limited by the availability of initial condition files: they are available every 10 years.
+Choosing the years to represent the PD and 2K

+- 175 - 5 periods was further limited by the availability of initial condition files: they are available every 10 years.
 In the historical period that is in 1990, 2000, 2010; and for the scenario-forced period that is 2015, 2025, 2035 etc. Finally, from a technical point, we decided not to allow mixed forcing within a period (i.e., combining historical and SSP forcing).
-This prohibits the PD period to be defined beyond 2014, as CMIP6 historical forcing covers the years 1850-2014.

-We have taken the years $\frac{1985-2014}{1985-2014}$ from the 16 transient historical simulations with the ECE3p5 version (described in Section 2.1) to calculate the present-day GMST.
-The mean present-day This period is exclusively forced by historical forcing, meaning we avoid blending in a SSP scenario after 2014 and push our analysis in a particular direction.
-The mean $\frac{1985-2014}{1985-2014}$ GMST of the 16 members $\mu = 15.47^{\circ}$ C, with an ensemble standard deviation of $\sigma = 0.15^{\circ}$ C.
+This prohibits the PD period to be defined beyond 2014, as CMIP6 historical forcing covers the years 1850-2014. - We have taken the years 1985-2014 from the 16 transient historical simulations with the ECE3p5 version (described in 180 Section 2.1) to calculate the present-day GMST.
+This period is exclusively forced by historical forcing, meaning we avoid blending in a SSP scenario after 2014 and push our analysis in a particular direction.
+The mean 1985-2014 GMST of the 16 members μ = 15.47°C, with an ensemble standard deviation of σ = 0.15°C.

 Next, we consider the future SSP1-2.6, SSP2-4.5, SSP3-7.0, SSP5-8.5 scenario simulations which each have 16 members.
-We calculate in what year the annual mean GMST reaches PD+2K-15.47 + 2.00°C in the scenario simulations, and how much GMST changes in the next 10 yearsthe 10-year GMST changes around this year.
-We find that the SSP1-2.6 scenario does not reach PD+2K this target value before 2100.
-Between the SSP2-4.5, SSP3-7.0 and SSP5-8.5 scenario's scenarios, the SSP2-4.5 scenario shows the relatively relatively the smallest forced signal in the 10-year period after reaching PD+around the target GMST value, therefore we chose to initialize the 2K.
-There is variability among the ensemble members for the exact simulation year when PD+2K is reached time slice from the SSP2-4.5 scenario.
+We calculate in what year the annual mean GMST reaches 15.47 + 2.00°C in the scenario simulations, and the 10-year GMST 185 changes around this year.
+We find that the SSP1-2.6 scenario does not reach this target value before 2100.
+Between the SSP2-4.5, SSP3-7.0 and SSP5-8.5 scenarios, the SSP2-4.5 scenario shows relatively the smallest forced signal in the 10-year period around the target GMST value, therefore we chose to initialize the 2K time slice from the SSP2-4.5 scenario.

 Because the forced signal is comparatively small, the SSP2-4.5 scenario shows a relatively larger spread in the timing of reaching the warming target ($\sigma = 9.5$ year).
-We consider the advantage of a small 10-year forced signal to outweigh this downside, and therefore we choose to initialize the 2K time slice from the SSP2-4.5 scenario.
-The The 16 member ensemblemean simulated year when the forced signal leads to a mean state of PD+2K is year 2073 in the 15.47 + 2.00 is year 2073.
-Given the constraints on the availability of initial conditions and given of the large spread in timing when SSP2-4.5 scenario.
-The reached our desired GMST increase, our best estimate of years to represent the PD and 2K elimate is represented in KNMI-LENTIS by the years 2075-2084 climates are the years 2000-2009 simulated using historical forcing and the years 2075-2084 of the SSP2-4.5 scenario, again chosen according to the availability of restart files.
-In .
-Figure 1a the shows the timing of the two time slices in the 16 transient simulations: the PD time slice is marked by the left pink band and the 2K time slice is marked by the right pink band.
+The 16 member ensemble-mean simulated year when the forced signal leads to a

+190 mean state of 15.47 + 2.00 is year 2073.
+Given the constraints on the availability of initial conditions and given of the large spread in timing when SSP2-4.5 reached our desired GMST increase, our best estimate of years to represent the PD and 2K climates are the years 2000-2009 simulated using historical forcing and the years 2075-2084 of the SSP2-4.5 scenario.
+Figure 1a shows the timing of the two time slices in the 16 transient simulations: the PD time slice is marked by the left pink band and the 2K time slice is marked by the right pink band.

-2.3 Initial conditions
+195 2.3 Initial conditions